 Tastebud’s staff will tell you their pizza crust is like focaccia, meaning to say “not as thin as Ken’s”.
 But it certainly is not as thick as all that, thankfully.
 The crust is good, puffy and blistered along the edge and otherwise baked to a chewy consistency, the underside dotted with a perfect, light char.

-Other selections vary depending on what is at market.
+Other selections vary depending on what is at the market.
 The combinations are terrific.
-Try the cherry tomatoes, basil pesto, goat cheese and arugula, or the chili pesto, roasted hot peppers, goat cheese and cilantro, or the roasted peaches with pancetta, mascarpone and arugula.
-A fennel sausage, tomato and mozzarella selection has always been on the menu and there’s a good reason why it is a favorite.
+Try the cherry tomatoes, basil pesto, goat cheese, and arugula, or the chili pesto, roasted hot peppers, goat cheese and cilantro, or the roasted peaches with pancetta, mascarpone, and arugula.
+A fennel sausage, tomato, and mozzarella selection have always been on the menu and there’s a good reason why it is a favorite.
 But sometimes the combinations do miss — one evening last spring the morels, scapes and goat cheese pizza was too dry and tasted surprisingly bland.

 Desserts make use of the oven as well, with fruit galettes and pies are regular items, served with ice cream or whipped cream.
-Happily Tastebud doesn’t seem to believe in going as overboard with the sugar as with the fat.
+Happily, Tastebud doesn’t seem to believe in going as overboard with the sugar as with the fat.
 The fruit in the rhubarb pie was perfect, not overly tart or sweet.
 The crust needed more practice however as it was too tough to cut with a fork and was resistant to a knife as well, a situation repeated later with another fruit concoction.
 Often fruit cheesecakes and cornmeal shortcakes are on the menu as well.
-These will run you from $8 for home made ice cream to $10 for a galette and ice cream.
+These will run you from $6 for homemade ice cream to $10 for a warm dark chocolate brownie with salted caramel ice cream.

 or another by itself goes a long way toward satisfying any hunger.
 The recommended strategy is to share everything.
 It will be interesting to see how Tastebud celebrates the Fall and Winter seasons, given they have tapped in so well into the bounty of Spring and Summer.